unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Tek Weapons_**.
 The sphinx’s weapon attacks are tek.

 **_Tekcasting_**.
 The sphinx is a 12th-level tekcaster.
 Its Tekcasting ability is Wisdom (tek skill save DC 18, +10 to hit with tek skill attacks).
 It requires no material components to cast its tek skills.
-The sphinx has the following cleric tek skills prepared:
+The sphinx has the following priest tek skills prepared:

 Cantrips (at will): _sacred flame_, _spare the dying_, _thaumaturgy_
 1st level (4 slots): _command_, _detect evil and good_, _detect tek_